CoolFool/Ravager/README.md

 ## Features

 - Easy-to-use heroku one click deploy
-- Support for multiple google accounts and telegram chats (group and private)
+- Support for multiple telegram chats (group and private) with google accounts with built-in oauth support
 - Preserves the directory structure of uploaded content and doesn't require any archiving.
 - Support for Personal and Shared Drive and changing them on the fly
 - Flexible in terms deploying and installing options